-The 12 VDC system in your coach is controlled by the Spyder Controls Multiplex System (Figure 9-15).
+The 12 VDC system in your coach is controlled by the Spyder Controls Multiplex System (Figure 9-14).
 This electronic command center has an easy-to-read touchpad screen that enables you to control features throughout the coach.
 Through 6 tabs (Home, Lighting, Battery, Thermometer, Slide-outs, and Settings), this control system enables you to control almost every electronic feature inside your coach.
 It even enables you to control outside awnings and lights.
-As shown in the Figure 9-15, you are able to view tank levels, lighting controls, water heater controls, temperature, and much more.
+As shown in the Figure 9-14, you are able to view tank levels, lighting centrols, water heater controls, temperature, and much controls, water heater controls, temperature, and much more.
 For detailed instructions and videos on the Spyder Controls System, visit www.spydercontrols.com.

-Click on the Customers tab at the top (Figure 9-16).
+Click on the Customers tab at the top (Figure 9-15).
 To access text and audio files, use the following information: